abregado/champions-combat/_chapters/rules.md

 {% include icon_image.html link='files/images/icon-push.png' %}
 **Push:** After the attack is made, the attacker can move the target 1 hex.
 Its facing remains the same.

+If an Attack effect is played, then each target of that effect can play a Reaction effect, if they wish, after the results of the Attack are resolved.
+Each targeted player can play a Reaction even if no hits were scored on the dice.

 ### Reaction effects
 Reaction effects are always at the bottom of an action card.